 Prevent new problems.
 After your doctor takes off the last cast, you’ll wear prescription shoes that fit your feet properly.
 They’ll relieve the pressure points that can cause injuries or sores.
 You might need to use a brace, as well.
 And your doctor may tell you to change some of your day-to-day habits so there’s less wear and tear on your foot.

 Repair bones with surgery.
 Your doctor will only go this route if your injuries make your foot unstable or you can’t wear special shoes or braces.
 A bad sore also could lead to surgery.
 During the operation, the surgeon might realign or fuse bones to make your foot more stable.
-She might also smooth sharp bones that could cut into your skin and cause sores.
+They might also smooth sharp bones that could cut into your skin and cause sores.

 Focus on Your Feet